mbeardwell/osint-i3-case-study/README.md

 I will list the film shoot locations in the order that I have identified them along with the video and its timestamp of when the location was filmed.
 I will explain with each one how I obtained precise GPS coordinates.

 This report is anonymised — locations, video titles, video timestamps, personal details and any other identifying information have not been included.
-I have transformed the original images using 'poserisation' to make it more difficult to use them to re-identify their source.
+I have transformed the original images using 'posterisation' to make it more difficult to use them to re-identify their source.

 ## Methodology